RTiK/mosaic/README.md

 #### Strategy

-With each generation increment, a number of modifications are applied to the population.
-Some _individuals_ die because they have reached the maximal age, some are passed into the new population without change (elites), some are mutated, and others die because they exhibit low overall fitness.
-Finally, the population is filled with new _individuals_ with a randomized _chromosome_.
+Each generation applies a set of modifications to the population: _individuals_ that have reached the maximum age are removed, low-fitness _individuals_ are culled, a subset of top performers are carried over unchanged (elites), and some are mutated.
+The population is then topped up with freshly randomized _individuals_.

 #### Mutation

-The only mutation implemented right now is swapping two _alleles_ in the _chromosome_ i.e., swapping the position of two icons.
-This is a simple operation that does not require to repair the _chromosome_ afterward.
+The only mutation currently implemented is swapping two _alleles_ in the _chromosome_ — i.e., exchanging the positions of two icons.
+Because every icon appears exactly once, no repair step is needed afterward.

 #### Parameters

-There are some parameters defined at the top of each example-class:
+Each example defines the following parameters at the top of the file:

 - `kPopulation`: Number of Individuals in a Population.
 - `kGenerations`: Number of Generations for the algorithm to run.
 - `kPageBreaks`: Number of Page-Break-Elements to be inserted into the _chromosome_.
 - `kNumOfPieces`: Number of Icon-Pieces to generate (for solid-colored generated pieces).
 - `kMaxAge`: Maximal age an Individual can reach before dying.
-- `kPercentageElites`: Percentage of Individuals in a Population can pass to new Population without change (they are NOT removed form the old Population).
+- `kPercentageElites`: Percentage of Individuals that are carried into the new Population unchanged (they are NOT removed from the old Population).
-- `kPercentageMutants`: Percentage of Individuals in a Population will be mutated before passing to new Population.
+- `kPercentageMutants`: Percentage of Individuals that are mutated before passing to the new Population.

 ### Fitness function

-The fitness function of an individual consists of three metrics that are essentially playing against each other.
-Balancing their weights is tricky.
+The fitness function combines three competing metrics.
+Balancing their weights is the main tuning challenge.

 #### Distance

-Distance score measures how similar an icon is to its neighbors.
+The distance score measures how similar an icon is to its neighbors.
 Direct neighbors of an icon are located to the north, east, south and west of an icon.
-We also account for diagonal neighbors to the north-east, south-east, south-west and north-west of an icon but their weight is only _sqrt(2)_.
+We also account for diagonal neighbors to the north-east, south-east, south-west and north-west of an icon, but their weight is only _sqrt(2)/2_.

 #### Variance

-First we calculate the mean color of all icons on the page.
-Then, in a second pass through, we compute the distance of the mean color to every icon on the page.
-Minimizing this score makes sure that each page has a color theme.
+First, the mean color of all icons on the page is computed.
+In a second pass, the distance from each icon to that mean is accumulated.
+Minimizing this score keeps each page visually cohesive.

 #### Missing icons

-Finally, we need to penalize underfilled pages.
-Instead of defining a constant penalty value for every missing icon, we take the normalized variance score as base.
-Thus, for every empty slot on the page we add the same score as a mean-fitting icon would add.
+Underfilled pages must be penalized.
+Rather than using a fixed constant, the penalty per empty slot is derived from the normalized variance score — so each gap costs the same as a perfectly average-fitting icon would.

 #### Weights